logicalclocks/hops-docs/docs/user_guide/hopsworks/alert.rst

 =================

 Alerts can be sent from jobs and feature group validations.
-This is done by creating job alert or feature group alert for specific job or feature group.
+This is done by creating job alerts or feature group alerts for specific jobs or feature groups.
 Alternatively alerts can be created for all jobs or feature group validations in a project.

-In order to send alert routes and receivers need to be configured.
+In order to send alerts, routes and receivers need to be configured.
 This is done from the project settings page.